 Further on the trail, we observed Echinus Geyser slumbering, in the guise of a chromatic pool.
 The red color in the rim and run-off streams of this geyser is caused by iron oxides rather than Thermophiles.
 Right next door, the newly formed Black Pit Spring sizzles and is the youngest of the thermal features at 40 years old.

-Up along the hill, the boardwalk lead us to Steamboat Geyser, Norris Geyser Basin’s headline show that unpredictably performs once in a few years.
+Up along the hill, the boardwalk leads us to Steamboat Geyser, Norris Geyser Basin’s headline show that unpredictably performs once in a few years.
 The last full eruption occurred in September 2014, with a thundering geyser over 300 feet high.
 However, Steamboat does eject water in short and frequent bursts in its less spectacular daily shows.

 Around the corner and up the hill, we headed for our final hydrothermal feature, Emerald Springs.
 Emerald’s blue water comes from the water combined with the sulfur lined within the pool.
 At the center, the depth is 27-feet deep and all of it near boiling.
 Nothing but the toughest extremophiles which feed on sulfur can survive in it.